Insurance

 • Within the person’s country of residence but which requires either overnight accommodation or a flight.

-A summary of the benefits of the travel insurance policy and key emergency contact and claims procedures details is available here.
+A summary of the benefits of the travel insurance policy and key emergency contact and claims procedures details is available to download from this page.
 Please take this document with you on any overseas travel.

 Insurance

-All GCU travel and other insurance is administered by Finance.
+All Glasgow Caledonian travel and other insurance is administered by the University's Finance department.
 For any queries relating to insurance, please visit our FAQs section or contact insurance@gcu.ac.uk.

 The medical expenses cover will provide you with advice and assistance should you become ill or sustain injury during your journey abroad.
 This service is operated by a team of multi-lingual coordinators at Global Response in the UK, who can be contacted 24 hours a day, 365 days a year.
 Global Response will decide the most appropriate course of action to help you through an emergency.